lorawan-academy/week7/sketch/README.md

 	espSerial.begin(9600);

 	debugSerial.println(F("Check if the communication with your ESP module is working by entering the following command 'AT'.
 Response should be ‘OK’ "));
-	debugSerial.println(F("Check the baudrate of your ESP module by entering the following command 'AT+CIOBAUD?' "));
+	debugSerial.println(F("Check the baud rate of your ESP module by entering the following command 'AT+CIOBAUD?' "));
 }

 void loop()